 I don’t generally watch Congressional Committee hearings, making 20 minute speeches before ever asking a question is not about finding the truth…it is about posturing.
 Nevertheless members of my household and many of my neighbors took the time to watch, thinking we would see something special or hear a critical piece of evidence.
 Instead, what we saw was our elected Senators slandering someone with no credible evidence for the sake of an agenda and not a search for the truth.

 At the end of the hearing I had come to 4 distinct conclusions:

 The first is that I believe Christine Blasey Ford honestly believes someone fondled or molested her 36 years ago.
 I think it is doubtful that the perpetrator was Brett Kavanaugh.
-Old memories can be like little white lies, when we tell them to ourselves often enough and for a long enough period of time, they become true.
+Old memories can be like little white lies, when we tell them to ourselves often enough and for a long enough period of time, they become true in our mind.
 For this same reason a polygraph, especially for an incident 36 years past cannot be considered a valid reference.

 The last key observation is about demeanor.
 While I enjoyed Judge Kavanaugh’s rebuke of the committee’s behavior, it was a slap that was long overdue; I still somehow expect a justice of Supreme Court to be somehow above such outburst.
 During the Clarence Thomas hearings in 1991, accusations were made by Anita Hill of sexual misconduct by Judge Thomas.
 The FBI investigated the case over 3 days before submitting a report to the committee.
 Ultimately Judge Thomas was approved by a vote of 52-48.
 During the time that the accusations surfaced, Judge Thomas remained calm and avoided a heated battle with committee members.
 Maybe in our 21st century, such calm under fire is no longer in style and I am just being idealist.